aditya28292/weatherAPI/README.md

     4. Please refer to ISO 3166 link below for the city codes or country codes.
 - [ISO 3166](https://www.iso.org/obp/ui/#search)

+ Get the response on postman

+    1. Download Postman desktop client and open it.
+    2. Create New HTTP Request
+    3. Select GET request and enter api urls as given above
+    4. Click on Send and check Body in response tab.
+    5. Select Pretty for better understanding of response.
 ## Environment Variables

 To run this project, you will need to add the following environment variables to [ENV_VARIABLES] header of env_variable.ini file